 special negates each number on the given list of numbers, and

+Now you may wonder whether there is a real difference between structural recursive design and the one for generative recursion.
 Our answer is “it depends.”
 Of course, we could say that all functions using structural recursion are just special cases of generative recursion.
 This “everything is equal” attitude, however, is of no help if we wish to understand the process of designing functions.
 It confuses two kinds of design that require different forms of knowledge and that have different consequences.
 One relies on a systematic data analysis and not much more; the other requires a deep, often mathematical, insight into the problem-solving process itself.
 One leads programmers to naturally terminating functions; the other requires a termination argument.
-Conflating these two approaches is simply unhelpful.
+Conflating these two approaches is unhelpful.

-When you interact with a function f that consumes lists of numbers and produces sorted variants, it is impossible for you to know whether f is the sort> function or quick-sort.
-The two functions behave in an observably equivalent way.Observable equivalence plays a central role in the study of programming languages.
-This raises the question of which of the two a programming language should provide in its library.
-More generally, when we can design a function using structural recursion and generative recursion, we need to figure out which one to pick.
+When you interact with a function f that sorts lists of numbers, it is impossible for you to know whether f is sort< or quick-sort<.
+The two functions behave in an observably equivalent way.Observable equivalence is a central concept from the study of programming languages.
+This raises the question of which of the two a programming language should provide.
+More generally, when we can design a function using structural recursion and generative recursion, we must figure out which one to pick.

 6 is evenly divisible by 1, 2, 3, and 6;